scmacdon/AWSTracker/Notifications/Readme.md

 ### Handler class

 This Java code represents the **Handler** class.
 The class creates a Lamdba function that reads the passed in date value and queries the student table using the date value.
-Notice that you can log messages to Amazon CloudWatch logs by using a **LambdaLogger** object.
-The **handleRequest** method returns XML document that specified all of the students that are absent.
+The **handleRequest** method returns XML document that specifies all of the absent students.
 This XML is passed to the second step in the workflow.

      package example;